MystenLabs/sui/doc/src/learn/sui-security.md

 A valid transaction submitted to all validators to be certified and its certificate also has to be submitted to all validators to be finalized.
 Even if a subset of validators do not follow the protocol, the transaction can be finalized through the remaining validators that correctly follow the Sui protocol.
-This is achieved throught the use of cryptographic Byzantine fault tolerant agremment protocols for broadcast and consensus defined by the Sui protocol.
+This is achieved through the use of cryptographic Byzantine fault tolerant agremment protocols for broadcast and consensus defined by the Sui protocol.
 These protocols ensure both safety, meaning that the incorrect validators cannot convince correct clients of incorrect state, and liveness, meaning that incorrect validators cannot prevent transaction processing.